fongc123/notes/Image Processing/Frequency Filtering.md

 ![[image-processing-freq-butterworth.png|600]]

 ## High-frequency Emphasis
-Similar to [[Spatial Filtering#Unsharp Masking|Unsharp masking]] in the spatial domain, <span style = "color:lightblue">high-frequency emphasis</span> can be performed in the frequency domain.
+Similar to [[Spatial Filtering#Unsharp Masking|unsharp masking]] in the spatial domain, <span style = "color:lightblue">high-frequency emphasis</span> can be performed in the frequency domain.
 The filter is applied in the frequency domain.

 $$g(x,y)=\mathcal{F}^{-1}\{\left[k_1+k_2H_{HP}(u,v)\right]F(u,v)\}$$